As someone pitching their startup 24/7, I’m often asked: What is Superbook?

 - Strong layouts as opposed to fixed or fluid layout.

-- Pretty shareable urls with page numbers.
+- Pretty shareable urls with page numbers to link to.

 - Zero cost distribution.